-Downie, Peter W. (2012) The Renewal of Journalistic Practice: Reporting from the 2010 Haitian Earthquake.
+Downie, Peter W. (2012) The Renewal of Journalistic Practice in Disaster: Reporting from the 2010 Haitian Earthquake.
 Masters thesis, Concordia University.

 - Accepted Version

 This is a study of the practices and experiences of eight Canadian journalists in the week immediately following the January 2010 earthquake in Haiti.
 The central assertion of this study is that a reenergized journalistic community is born in disaster in the absence of the comfort, familiarity and technical capabilities of the traditional newsroom and its decision-making structures.
 The exceptional conditions of the Haitian earthquake produced, with no formal planning, a mutually supportive and cooperative journalistic community.
 This research concentrates on how journalism operates differently in a disaster zone by rediscovering “the authentic” and how, amidst the ruptured meanings of daily life for Haitians, the earthquake represents a unique opportunity for professional renewal.

 |Divisions:||Concordia University > Faculty of Arts and Science > Journalism|

 |Keywords:||disaster, reporting, routine, journalism practice|

 Downloads per month over past year